Configuration

 None

-The driver can be used in test cases by calling the capture, stop and analyze functions.
+The driver can be used in test cases by calling its capture()

 SigrokPowerDriver